BurkovBA/BurkovBA.github.io/content/blog/2023-03-31-1/index.md

 ## Fisher-Tippett-Gnedenko theorem

 Extreme Value Theorem is a series of theorems, proven in the first half of 20-th century.
-It claims that maximum of several tosses of i.i.d. random variables converges to just one of 3 possible distributions, Gumbel, Frechet or Weibull.
+They claim that maximum of several tosses of i.i.d. random variables converges to just one of 3 possible distributions, Gumbel, Frechet or Weibull.

 Here I will lay out the outline of the proof with my comments.
 The proof includes introduction of several technical tools, but I will comment on their function and rationale behind each of them.

-### Preliminaries:

 Consider a random variable $M_n$, which describes the distribution of maximum of $\xi_i$, $i \in 1..n$

 $p(M_n \le x) = \prod \limits_{i=1}^{n} p(\xi_i \le x) = F^n(\xi_i \le x)$.

-However, similarly to the Central Limit Theorem, a convergence theorem might be applicable to the distribution of a normalized random variable $M_n$ rather than the non-normalized:
+Similarly to the Central Limit Theorem, a convergence theorem might be applicable to the distribution of a normalized random variable $M_n$ rather than the non-normalized:

 $p(\frac{M_n - b_n}{a_n} \le x) = p(M_n \le a_n x + b_n) = F^n(a_n x + b_n)$